zhang1980s/s3-encryption-client-lab/README.md

 ## Lab Exercises

-### Exercise 1: Setting up the encryption client
+### Exercise 1: Setting up the encryption client with AWS KMS

-The lab demonstrates how to set up the S3 encryption client using RSA key pairs.
+The lab demonstrates how to set up the S3 encryption client using RSA key pairs stored in AWS KMS.
 The S3EncryptionClientLabApplication will:
-- First try to create the client using RSA keys from application.properties
+- Load the KMS key ID from application.properties
-- If that fails, generate a new RSA key pair if one doesn't exist
-- Save the key pair to the `keys` directory
+- Retrieve the RSA key pair from KMS
-- Create an S3 encryption client using the key pair
+- Create an S3 encryption client using the key pair from KMS
-- Update the application properties with the generated keys for future use

 ### Exercise 2: Uploading encrypted objects